Flash flooding causes road closures across Raleigh

 “I don’t normally like going fishing when I tow cars!” — Tow truck drivers to the rescue after the floods near Crabtree Valley Mall.
 It’s too late for many of them. #abc11 pic.twitter.com/Ng3pxD7ajp— Joel Brown (@JoelBrownABC11) May 22, 2018

-Raleigh officials have also closed the intersection at Millbrook Road and Six Forks Road.
+Raleigh officials closed the intersection at Millbrook Road and Six Forks Road.

 An ABC11 crew at the scene said Crabtree Creek has overflowed where it parallels North Hills Drive.